snimu/blog/contents/propsal-mot-by-splitting/article.md

 ### The Disadvantages of other methods for MTP

 Over the course of the forward pass, LLMs move the representation of the data in the residual stream from pure, cleanly separated tokens at the input, to very abstract concepts in the middle layers, to concrete tokens (the next-token predictions) at the output again.
-See for example [Layer by Layer: Uncovering Hidden Representations in Language Models](http://arxiv.org/abs/2502.02013) or [Do Llamas Work in English?
-On the Latent Language of Multilingual Transformers](https://arxiv.org/abs/2402.10588).

 The MTP techniques that I'm most aware of actively play againt this dynamic.
 I'll focus on two specific techniques: Meta's [Better & Faster Large Language Models via Multi-token Prediction](https://arxiv.org/abs/2404.19737) and [DeepSeek V3](https://arxiv.org/abs/2412.19437).

+My critique relies on the fact that the language head is just an inverse embedding layer, which you can convince yourself of by realising that the embedding layer and language head sometimes share the same weight in order to save parameters.
+Therefore, if we have an output distribution that puts all its weight onto a single token, then the output-hidden state of the transformer is a direct embedding of that token, which is simply linearly projected into a different space.
+This means that in order to get the best possible probability distribution, the hidden state needs to be a superposition of all the output tokens, with their respective weight.

+On the other hand, the model needs to perform a lot of abstract computation in an abstract space in order to produce the correct superposition of tokens.
+This is unlikely to happen in such a clean superposition of specific tokens; and more likely in the superposition of both abstract and concrete concepts, of which there may be more or fewer than there are tokens in the vocabulary.

+Therefore, the ideal abstract data representation likely doesn't look the same as the ideal output hidden state for predicting the token probabilities.
+Here are two papers that provide evidence for this difference in representations: [Layer by Layer: Uncovering Hidden Representations in Language Models](http://arxiv.org/abs/2502.02013) or [Do Llamas Work in English?
+On the Latent Language of Multilingual Transformers](https://arxiv.org/abs/2402.10588).

+And yes, there is evidence that the differences aren't extreme: after all, we can 1) simply apply the language head to the residual stream at any layer, or 2) train a linear probe at any layer in the layer.
+Both produce sensible predictions.
+However, neither achieves the same quality as the actual language head (at next-token prediction; for other downstream tasks, the abstract representations from the middle of the model are often better).

+This leads me to conclude that the objectives of producing a high-quality abstract state for making sense of the input and performing the necessary thought process for producing the output, and a producing a high-quality output hidden state for generating a next-token probability distribution, are not fully aligned; the latter just happens to produce the former in the middle of the model.

 #### Better and Faster Large Language Models via Multi-token Prediction